larsll/deepracer-pi/README.md

 | 13      | RGB LED          |
 | 14      | RGB LED          |
 | 15      | RGB LED          |

+<span style="color:red">**NOTE:** Remove the red cable on the stock DeepRacer from the speed controller into PWM channel 0, otherwise you are putting 6V into the servo hat.</span>

 LiPo can power both the board and car, 3 pin (balance lead) gets wired to VIN (black and red cables only) to power the board and RPi.
 The 2 pin power cable goes to the car as normal.